How to Build Brand Awareness and Get Remembered.

 Invest in high-quality content marketing.

 Content is how your audience first experiences your brand.
-The key isn’t volume, it’s value and relevance.
+The key here is value and relevance.
+Founder-led businesses need writing that explains what they do clearly, not just content that fills space.

 Think: